 Suggestions for living without a gallbladder

 Healthy Diet is extremely important.
-Eat low-fat, high fiber, organic and healthy.
+Eat low-fat, high fiber, organic, and healthy.
 (Healthy oils are important – see Bile Salts below.)
 Eliminate refined carbohydrates and hydrogenated oils.
-For a healthy diet check out my e-book: Optimum Health Strategies…Doing What Works.

 Parasite Cleanse – One time a year.
-Two six-week courses of ParaPure™ is recommended.
+Two six-week courses of Paratrex™ is recommended.

 Organic Multi-Vitamin/Mineral Complex – intraMAX is the best organic, liquid foundation vitamin/mineral supplement that we have found.
 Everyone should be taking a foundational vitamin.

 Digestive Enzymes – Take 3-5 capsules at least 15 minutes before each meal.
-You will need to take enzymes for the rest of your life in order to help digest the good fats (Omega 3) which are essential for good health.
+You will need to take enzymes for the rest of your life to help digest the good fats (Omega 3), which are essential for good health.
 I recommend Veganzyme, which is an advanced, full-spectrum blend of the most powerful digestive and systemic enzymes that support digestion, boost the immune system, and encourage functional balance throughout the entire body.
 VeganZyme – a digestive and systemic enzyme for healthy digestion.

 Reduce chemical overload on the liver (pre-packaged food, personal care products laden with toxic chemicals, lawn products, perfumes, cosmetics, etc.)